leducphuong19122004/Handwriting-Recognition/README.md

 You can download IAM dataset from this [link](https://www.kaggle.com/datasets/nibinv23/iam-handwriting-word-database)
 ## Steps
 This project can be divided into 4 steps:
-1. Load image dataset from iam_words/words folder and coresponding lable from words.txt
+1. Load the image dataset from the iam_words/words folder and the corresponding label from words.txt
 2. Preprocess image (padding, resize, cvt color,...) and label (padding)
-3. Convert preprocessed image and label to model's input format
+3. Convert the preprocessed image and label to the model's input format
-4. Build model and train it with given inputs
+4. Build a CRNN model and train it with the given inputs
-5. Load test image from "test_data" folder and make prediction for those image and show result
+5. Load the test image from the "test_data" folder and then make predictions for those images and show the result